Back for Good (song): Music video

-The video has often been an influence in the band performing the song live as they often make use of artificial rain when performing it.
-It also appears on the DVD release, Never Forget: The Ultimate Collection and was published on Take That's official YouTube channel in October 2009.
-The video has amassed more than 73 million views as of September 2021.
+The "Back for Good" video has often been an influence in the band performing the song live, as the band often makes use of artificial rain when performing it.
+It also appears on the DVD release, Never Forget: The Ultimate Collection and was made available on Take That's official YouTube channel in 2009.

-The music video was also paid homage to by The Wanted in the music video to "Walks Like Rihanna".
-The video was based on three classic boy band singles and their videos, with "Back for Good" being one of them.
-New Kids on the Block also paid homage to both Take That and this music video in their video to single, Boys in the Band (Boy Band Anthem).

 Usage in media and cover versions

 The song was a big hit in Brazil during 1995 and 1996, thanks to soap opera Explode Coração: the song was one of the main songs on the television show's soundtrack.

-In an effort to mock his boy band roots, group member turned solo artist Robbie Williams performed a 'hard rock' live version in the style of the Sex Pistols, which was a B-side to his single "Angels" (1998).
+In an effort to mock his boy band roots, group member turned solo artist Robbie Williams performed a 'hard rock' live version in the style of the Sex Pistols, which was a B-side to his single "Angels" (1997).
 Williams performed this arrangement of the song with Mark Owen, as the encore at his record-breaking Knebworth Park concerts and eventually performed this version with Take That, upon receiving his Brit Icon Award in 2016.

 The song was featured on the final episode of the second series of Spaced, in which Tim, Brian, and Mike, along with Mike's Territorial Army buddies, attempt to play the song for Marsha, a la the boombox scene from Say Anything...
 It also featured in the final episode of Ricky Gervais and Stephen Merchant's The Office as a love theme for characters Tim (Martin Freeman) and Dawn (Lucy Davis).
+It's featured in British hospital comedy series Green Wing as a dream sequence with Julian Rhind-Tutt's character Mac enacting all members of Take That.

 Gary Barlow stated on ITV1's An Audience with Take That Live broadcast on 2 December 2006 that there were 89 versions recorded by other artists.

-The song was covered in a hip hop/dancehall style by Born Jamericans on their 1997 album, Yardcore.
+Faith No More covered the song on their 1995 tour for the album King for a Day...
+Fool for a Lifetime.
+The song also was covered in a hip hop/dancehall style by Born Jamericans on their 1997 album, Yardcore.

-"Back for Good" was covered by Boyz II Men for their Love album, by The Wedding Present for their How the West Was Won album, by McAlmont & Butler in 2002 for the "NME in Association with War Child Presents 1 Love" charity album, and by The Concretes on the Guilt by Association Vol. 1 compilation.
+"Back for Good" was covered by Boyz II Men for their Love album, by the Wedding Present for their How the West Was Won album, by McAlmont & Butler in 2002 for the "NME in Association with War Child Presents 1 Love" charity album, and by the Concretes on the Guilt by Association Vol. 1 compilation.
 Coldplay performed the song with Gary Barlow at Shepherd's Bush Empire, London in aid of War Child in 2009.
 Barlow also performed the song with JLS at the O2 Apollo Manchester date of his 2012 concert tour.